Orbital Infections Clinical Presentation

 • Intracranial spread manifests with meningeal signs and changes in mental status.

 • CN IV or CN VI nerve palsy is pathognomic for CST.
-Although an isolated CN VI palsy is often the first sign of intracranial hypertension, the clinical presentation of a possible orbital infection with a CN IV or CN VI nerve palsy is pathognomic for CST.
+Although an isolated CN VI palsy often is the first sign of intracranial hypertension, the clinical presentation of a possible orbital infection with a CN IV or CN VI nerve palsy is pathognomic for CST.

 Previous